mattcarmody/anki-resize-image/README.md

 If you do so, you'll need to click on images before being able to resize them.
 You'll then need to click again if you want the maximums to be applied.

-Note that the ratio won't be preserved, unless you had set "preserve ratio while resizing" to "original".
+Note that the ratio won't be preserved, unless you had set `preserve ratio while resizing` to `original`.

 ### Minimum height and width
 By default, an image will never be less than 10 px in height and width.